Barron Trump Character In Comedy Show: Despite Choppy Waters Show Opens Saturday

 She explains her thoughts about why the character needs to be Barron saying; “I was originally going to create a fake Trump child, but I look so much like Barron.
 And going into this, I specifically created this character so that he bears no resemblance in personality to what we’ve seen of Barron Trump.
 I’m just playing him as a generic kid.”
 She did say she set out “to use Barron as a vehicle to comment on this administration.”

-Why is the show already advertising 50 percent off ticket prices, as seen in the above tweet?
+Why is the show already advertising 50 percent off ticket prices, which is seen on an advertisement on Twitter?
 Do they foresee a problem with getting people to buy into this and coming out to watch this show?
 Not only did the SNL writer infuriate the masses, the White House has issued a statement asking for people to leave Barron Trump alone.
 Does fashioning the main character of a comedy show after Barron Trump go against what the White House has requested of the American People?

 Noll is adamant that Barron Trump will not be the butt of a joke.
 When she was asked about that tweet from the SNL writer, Noll said it will not “reflect her sensibility for the show.”
 She sees herself in this show as having her character of Barron Trump being a master of ceremonies.